2021-22 Return to In-Person Instruction and Continuity of Services Plan

 COVID-19 Testing and Vaccination:

 A COVID-19 vaccine is not required to receive on-campus instruction and proof of vaccination will not be asked for related to any restrictions listed in this document.
 While testing is not currently provided by Comal ISD, campus nurses may provide information regarding testing based on symptoms if a student is evaluated in the clinic setting.
-All students 12 years and over are eligible to receive the COVID-19 vaccination.
+Students 5 years and over are eligible to receive the COVID-19 vaccination.

 Hand Hygiene: Effective Sept 20, 2021